 Group Projects: Faculty Learning Communities (FLC)

 Departments, colleges, programs and other academic groups might want to consider organizing a Faculty Learning Community (FLC) that would qualify for the Q2S Enhanced Pedagogy Stipends.
-If the project is approved, participants who are accepted to your activity and who have not yet received Q2S funding will not need to apply individually.
+If the project is approved, participants who are accepted to your activity, will need to apply through Google Forms.
+Instructions will be emailed to the facilitator, or whomever submitted the FLC proposal.
 FLCs may request monies upfront to help defray travel costs, speakers or other project expenses; in return, participant stipends will be reduced.
-Note, however, that only one Q2S-EP stipend is allowable per faculty member who meets the criteria, even if the stipend is for less than $1500.
+Note, however, that only one Q2S-EP stipend is allowable per faculty member who meets the criteria, even if the stipend is for less than $1,500.
 Contact Q2S for more information and some funding model examples for FLCs.

 Please email group proposals to email@example.com with the subject “Q2S-EP FLC Proposal.”
 Group proposals should meet the same criteria as individual proposals.
 Please note that, ideally, on-campus workshop days should be scheduled on non-academic year days.